News

 Youtube | Buy on JPC

-Artists: Emily Hindrichs, Mate Solyom-Nagy, Oleksandr Pushniak, Chor des Theaters Erfurt, Staatskapelle Weimar and Dominik Beykirch.
+Emily Hindrichs, Mate Solyom-Nagy, Oleksandr Pushniak, Wolfgang Schwaninger, Uwe Stickert u.a., Opernchor des Deutschen Nationaltheaters Weimar, Chor des Theaters Erfurt, Kinderchor schola cantorum Weimar, Staatskapelle Weimar, Dominik Beykirch

 Lanzelot only saw three productions during Dessau's lifetime, after which the play disappeared from the stage, and a recording was never produced.
 It was only 50 years after the premiere that the National Theatre Weimar and the Erfurt Theatre dared to take on the challenges of the play again.
 Lanzelot was staged in Weimar at the end of 2019 by Peter Konwitschny and directed by Dominik Beykirch, but unfortunately, the Erfurt takeover was thwarted by the coronavirus pandemic.
 This edited recording demonstrates the power of Paul Dessau's music and its message, which is still burningly relevant today, three decades after the end of the Cold War.